CICE-Consortium/Icepack/doc/source/user_guide/ug_running.rst

 - Edit the **icepack.batch.csh** script to add a section for your machine with batch settings and job launch settings

+- Edit the **icepack.launch.csh** script to add a section for your machine if executing the binary directly is not supported

 - Download and untar a forcing dataset to the location defined by ``ICE_MACHINE_INPUTDATA`` in the env file